quantum-engineering-polito/CourseNotes/content/QCM Physics/03_Fermi golden rule/Fermi golden rule.md

 Before proceeding to the main topic we should understand why it is useful and why we study it.

-To study how the system evolves in this setting, we need to know the **Transition Probabilities** (probability of transitioning from one state to another) and the **Transition rate** (transition probability per unit of time) between two state $\ket{\Psi_{i}}$ and $\ket{\Psi_{f}}$ under the effect of a weak time-dependent perturbation,
+To study how the system evolves in this setting, we need to know the **Transition Probabilities** (probability of transitioning from one state to another) and the **Transition rate** (transition probability per unit of time) between two state $\ket{\Psi_{i}}$ and $\ket{\Psi_{f}}$ under the effect of a weak time-dependent perturbation.

 ### Perturbation theory

 The main idea behind perturbation theory is to start with a known or easily solvable system (the unperturbed system) and then introduce a small modification or perturbation that alters the behaviour of the system.
-By treating the perturbation as a small deviation from the known system, physicists can develop an iterative series solution where each successive term provides a more accurate approximation of the true solution.
+By treating the perturbation as a small deviation from the known system, physicists can develop an iterative series solution where each successive term provides a more accurate approximation of the real solution.

 ### First order perturbation

 In first-order perturbation, the perturbation is assumed to be small enough that the modifications induced to the system can be linearly approximated, introducing a major simplification of the calculations.
-The first-order perturbation equation can be used only to approximate weak physical disturbances, such as a potential energy produced by an external field.
+The first-order perturbation equation can be used only to approximate **weak physical disturbances**, such as a potential energy produced by an external field.
 We will use it exploring the interaction of an incoming electron with a dipole.

 ### Results